Advances in Geologic Data Collection and 3D Geologic Modeling for Site Characterization and Safety Studies for Dams and Levees: On-Demand

 Takeaways from this course:

-• The critical nature of the interaction between the as-built dam and levee structures and the natural geology and how this interaction has led to major dam failures and incidents.
+• The critical nature of the interaction between as-built dam and levee structures and natural geology and how this interaction has led to major dam failures and incidents.

-• The challenges of effective communication between geoscientists, whose world consists of incomplete data, uncertainties, and assumptions, and engineers, whose world consists of precise calculations, known materials, and design handbooks.
+• The challenges of effective communication between geoscientists, whose worlds consist of incomplete data, uncertainties, and assumptions, and engineers, whose worlds consist of precise calculations, known materials, and design handbooks.

-• The value of a 3D geologic model that integrates available information to enhance and improve knowledge transfer from the geoscientists to the project engineers, regulators and other stakeholders.
+• The value of a 3D geologic model that integrates available information to enhance and improve knowledge transfer from the geoscientists to project engineers, regulators, and other stakeholders.

-• The exciting new technologies and tools available to geoscientists to increase efficiency and enhance the process of collecting, sharing, analyzing, visualizing and digitally storing geologic
+• The exciting new technologies and tools available to geoscientists to increase efficiency and enhance the process of collecting, sharing, analyzing, visualizing, and digitally storing geologic data.

 Robert P. Cannon, PG